London Warren Street

 07836 780 109

-Hind is a member of the London Criminal Courts Solicitors Association, Police Actions Lawyers Group, Association of Prison Lawyers, Inquest Lawyers Group and is a member of Amnesty International.
+Hind is fluent in Arabic.
+She is a member of the London Criminal Courts Solicitors Association, Police Actions Lawyers Group, Association of Prison Lawyers and Inquest Lawyers Group.

-Mussarat Habib v Chief Constable of Thames Valley Police: civil proceedings for the family of Habib ‘Paps’ Ullah, who died during a stop and search in July 2008.
-Hind secured substantial damages for claims in negligence, assault and under the Human Rights Act against Thames Valley Police and a formal letter of regret to the family.
-This brought to an end a nine year campaign for justice involving two inquests, public police misconduct proceedings and proceedings in the High Court.
-Additionally the family have had to challenge decisions made by the IPCC and the CPS, arising out of the IPCC investigation.
+Mussarat Habib v Chief Constable of Thames Valley Police: successful civil claim, following the death of Habib “Paps” Ullah, who died following a stop and search in July 2008.
+Substantial damages were secured for claims in negligence, assault and under the Human Rights Act as well as a formal letter of regret to the family.
+This bought to an end a nine-year campaign for justice involving two inquests, public police misconduct proceedings and proceedings in the High Court.

-Shanice Goff (deceased): Hind represented Mildred Goff, the mother of Shanice-Paris Goff at the Inquest in to her death.
-Shanice Paris Goff fell to her death from the 17th floor of a tower block shortly after two Metropolitan police officers entered to arrest her.
-Hind’s knowledge of youth justice, was beneficial in shedding light on to the resources that would have been available to officers, and should therefore have been utilised when undertaking their risk assessment prior to them entering the address they had attended to arrest her.
-The Jury at the inquest gave a narrative verdict where they determined that the officers failed to use all resources and sources of information available to them when deciding to convert their ‘recce’ into an arrest and, that a major contributing factor in Shanice’s death was inadequate supervision by the officers, and in particular that the risk of falling had not been recognised.
+Shanice Goff (deceased): Shanice fell to her death from the 17th floor of a tower block shortly after two Metropolitan Police officers entered to arrest her.
+Hind’s knowledge of youth justice was beneficial in shedding light on to the resources that would have been available to officers and should have been utilised in undertaking a risk assessment prior to them entering the address they had attended to arrest Shanice.
+The jury at the inquest gave a narrative verdict where they determined that the officers failed to use all resources and sources of information available to them when arresting her.